fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 #### Model Transformations ####

 `fluid.transforms.round` can take in `scale` and `method` options for rounding numbers to a decimal value.
-Additionally, numbers round away from 0 (i.e 0.5 -> 1, -0.5 -> -1).
+By default, numbers now round away from 0 (i.e 0.5 -> 1, -0.5 -> -1).

 ### Preferences Framework ###